-In today's marketplace, proposals produce billions of dollars to help solve problems and support causes that people care about.
+In today's world, grant proposals produce billions of dollars to help solve problems and support causes that people care about.
 Grant proposals make possible important research in the natural, behavioral, and social sciences; they enable many to benefit from civic and educational projects; and they benefit community development and fund artistic achievement.
-Other types of proposals allow people to start businesses, create change on the job, and define projects that meet the needs of particular audiences.
-This course will allow students to understand the functions and conventions of proposals, the types of research that they require, and the processes that generate them and lead to approval.
+This course will allow students to understand the functions and conventions of grant proposals, the types of research that they require, and the processes that generate them and lead to approval.
 Students will focus on two main issues: developing a proposal (which includes activities such as defining needs, reviewing existing projects and literature, and, if seeking a grant, researching sources of funds) and writing a proposal with a specific audience in mind.
-Coursework will help students develop an understanding of proposal writing from an initial idea through final submission.
+Coursework will help students develop an understanding of grant proposal writing from an initial idea through final submission.
 Students will complete a variety of written pieces leading up to the final proposal, which may be valuable in their employment portfolios.
+They will also explore the kinds of writing that are required after a grant has been won.
 Upon completion of this course, students will have acquired the research and writing skills necessary to write successful proposals.
 This course is offered during Fall and Spring term.

 This course will focus on research as it supports those who write professionally.
 In particular, we are going to explore long projects that take up a subject and study it in some depth using observation, interviews and surveys as well as online and library research.
 The term "research" refers to substantially different activities in different professional settings.
 We will spend time looking at three particular types of research: literary journalism devoted to creating social change; research-based projects that attempt to create change in corporate practices such as management, customer relationships, and ethics; and documentary work that is designed to raise awareness, provoke conversation, and honor human and humane activity.
 All three of these areas yield many long and short projects—books and articles and scripts—that are created in the hope that the final product will have a real impact in the world.
 You will study some examples of research as it plays out in several books, articles, and a film documentary, and you'll plan and carry out a research project of your own.
 This course is offered occasionally.